torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/asm/delay.h`` / ``include/linux/delay.h``

 The :c:func:`udelay()` and :c:func:`ndelay()` functions can be used for small pauses.
-Do not use large values with them as you risk overflow - the helper function :c:func:`mdelay()` is useful here, or consider :c:func:`msleep()`.
+Do yest use large values with them as you risk overflow - the helper function :c:func:`mdelay()` is useful here, or consider :c:func:`msleep()`.